wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-integration-as-api.md

 Now you have successfully designed the integration.

 !!! note
-    You can view the source view by clicking on the **Show Source** (`</>`) icon located in the top right corner of the VSCode.
+    You can view the source view by clicking on the **Show Source** (`</>`) icon located in the top right corner of the VS Code.

 ## Step 5: Run the integration artifacts

 Now that you have developed an integration using the MI for the Visual Studio Code plugin, it's time to deploy the integration to the MI server runtime.

-Click the **Build and Run** icon located in the top right corner of VSCode.
+Click the **Build and Run** icon located in the top right corner of VS Code.

 <a href="{{base_path}}/assets/img/get-started/deploy-your-first-integration/build-and-run-project.png"><img src="{{base_path}}/assets/img/get-started/deploy-your-first-integration/build-and-run-project.png" alt="Build and run" width="80%"></a>

 ## Step 6: Test the integration service locally

 Now, let's test the integration service.
-For that, you can use the inbuilt try-it functionality in the MI for the VSCode extension.
+For that, you can use the inbuilt try-it functionality in the MI for the VS Code extension.
 When you run the integration artifact as in [Step 4](#step-4-run-the-integration-artifacts), the **Runtime Services** interface opens.
 You can see all the available services.

 Select `HelloWorldAPI`, which you have developed, and test the resource.